UltiMafia/Ultimafia/docs/setup-beginner-guide.md

 5. Create a database.

 ```
-admin> use beyondmafia
+admin> use ultimafia
-switched to db beyondmafia
+switched to db ultimafia
 ```

 6. Exit the mongo shell.

 ```
-beyondmafia> exit
+ultimafia> exit
 ```

 ### Install node modules